How to Build an Easy Modern Birdhouse- beginner-friendly birdhouse plans for a nesting box that your feathered friends are sure to love!

 Once the primer is dry, paint the top, bottom and side your choice of color.

 Placement is important for your new birdhouse.
-You can mount the birdhouse to a post or you can hand it directly on a tree or fence in a protected, shady area.
+You can mount the birdhouse to a pole, ledge or you can hand it directly on a tree or fence in a protected, shady area.
 Nesting birds prefer a secure area rather than an open field.

 Looking for more home DIY projects?